uavaustin/orchestra/services/imagery/README.md

   Lists the number of images currently registered.

+  ***In the future relying on the count to assume image ids may not be reliable.
+Use `GET /api/availble` to fetch the list.***

   On successful response: `200` status code with `imagery::ImageCount` Protobuf message.

+- `GET /api/available`

+  Lists available image ids.

+  On successful response: `200` status code with `imagery::AvailableImages` Protobuf message.

 - `GET /api/capture-rate`